SSWConsulting/SSW.Rules.Content/rules/use-open-graph/rule.md

 ---
-seoDescription: "Microsoft Azure | SSW Consulting - Sydney, Brisbane, Melbourne: Control how your links are shared with Open Graph protocol."
+seoDescription: Microsoft Azure | SSW Consulting - Sydney, Brisbane, Melbourne: Control how your links are shared with Open Graph protocol.
 type: rule
 archivedreason:
 title: Do you use Open Graph to control how your links are shared?